chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

       is a Bad Idea (this Lambda doesn't do it).
    7. Click "Add"

-   Within a few minutes, you should be able to go to the Elasticsearch cluster and see a new index named "cloudtrail-YYYY-MM" (where YYYY-MM is the current year and month).
+   Within a few minutes, you should be able to go to the OpenSearch cluster and see a new index named "cloudtrail-YYYY-MM" (where YYYY-MM is the current year and month).
 You can then configure this index in Kibana, and start to explore your API events.